Mention “homeschool morning routines,” and you’ll likely get a myriad of responses – some positive, some not so much.

 An important tip is not to make your family fit your routine, but fit your routine to your family.
 If you need to homeschool in the summer because of a stressful season, go for it.
 Your routine can give you that flexibility when you need it.

-Another community suggestion is to include adequate sleep and mandatory cleaning schedules into your homeschool.
+Another community suggestion is to include adequate sleep and cleaning schedules into your homeschool.
 Share the load with other friends and family who are willing to help.

 Myth 4: Routines just stress me out.
 I’d rather go with the flow.